Purpose

 Dialogue with Shareholders, Investors, and Other Stakeholders

-The IR Manager shall oversee the Public Relations & Investor Relations Division, which is responsible for the practical aspects of the dialogue with shareholders, investors, and other stakeholders.
-The Public Relations & Investor Relations Division shall assist the president and directors in their dialogue with shareholders, investors, and other stakeholders by closely collaborating with relevant internal divisions, which includes holding regular meetings.
+The IR Manager shall oversee the Investor Relations Office, which manages the practical aspects of investor engagement.
+The Investor Relations Office shall assist the president and directors in these activities by closely collaborating with relevant internal departments, including through regular meetings.

-To facilitate the dialogue with shareholders, investors, and other stakeholders, the Public Relations & Investor Relations Division shall hold regular meetings with relevant divisions to share information and promote organic collaboration, and it shall also exchange information with each operating company as appropriate.
+To facilitate the dialogue with these stakeholders, the Investor Relations Office shall hold regular meetings with relevant departments to share information and promote organic collaboration, and it shall also exchange information with operating companies as appropriate.

-The IR Manager shall report regularly to the Board of Directors on the opinions and concerns of shareholders, investors, and other stakeholders obtained through the dialogue, in an effort to utilize the information in management activities and business operations.
-Furthermore, the IR Manager shall also share other information with senior management as appropriate.
+The IR Manager shall report regularly to the Board of Directors on the opinions and concerns of these stakeholders obtained through these dialogues, ensuring the feedback is utilized in management and business operations.
+Furthermore, the IR Manager shall share relevant information with senior management as appropriate.

 Major Activities